-Marauding mosquitoes!
+Marauding Mosquitoes!

 Mosquitoes don’t care who they bite as long as they draw blood.
 Unfortunately, these little critters carry all kinds of dangerous diseases.
 This year we have seen an increased threat from West Nile virus.
 When it comes to protecting both you and your horses, prevention is key.
 Here are a few tips on how to protect you and your horses.